moea/types/index.markdown

   [:-> (mapv params->types params) ret-t])
 ```

 So, for each parameter, we mint a new atom pointing at an unbound variable, stuff those into the top of the environment, and then infer the body term within that environment, returning an arrow from the parameter types to return type.
-Inside the recursive infer call, x will be looked up in the env, and the dispatch code for :call will invoke match-fn-type!, whose :unbound guard will set the contents of the atom to a :link to a function of the expected number of unbound parameters to an unbound return type, so (-> [a] b) in our DSL.
-Here's the offending clause, before I type too much:
+Inside the recursive infer call, x will be looked up in the env, and the dispatch code for :call will invoke match-fn-type!:

 ```clojure